ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Divorce Records Public in Alabama?

-However, Alabama restricts access to sealed divorce records.
-Therefore, only those named on these records and their attorneys can search divorce records in Alabama.
+While most records are open, Alabama restricts access to sealed divorce records.
+Only those named on these records and their attorneys can search divorce records in Alabama.
 Divorce records in Alabama are not sealed by default.
 To seal a divorce record in Alabama, the parties involved must file a motion with the court requesting the sealing of their records.
 Both parties in a divorce case must agree to this and provide valid reasons.
 A judge will then decide whether to grant or deny the motion.
-Alabama family courts are likely to seal divorce records if they:

 • Contain confidential financial records or trade secrets